balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

 ```

 Check the changes in git!
 You will see the following:
- * A task entity is created both on the client and the server side
+ * A task entity is created both on the client and the server side.
- * A nested controller is created
+ * A nested controller is created for the tasks.
- * A service and a sevice interface is created
+ * A service and a service interface is created.
- * The service is registered to the dependency injection container
+ * The service is registered to the dependency injection container.
  * The `DbContext` was extended with a tasks `DBSet`, and the database seed was extended with our example tasks.
- * The REST API specification is extended in the `restapi.yml` file
+ * The REST API specification is extended in the `restapi.yml` file.
- * The Vuex store is extended with the CRUD operations for the task entity
+ * The Vuex store is extended with the CRUD operations for the task entity.

 ## Playing With The Application From The Browser Console